Ramith-Gunawardana/Timetable-Management-System/README.md

 # timetable-management-system
+> © Ramith Gunawardana, 2023.
+All Rights Reserved.

+**GUI - Java SWING <br> Database - SQLite**

-Used Java SWING for GUI and SQLite for the database.
-This is a project done for an assignment in uni.
+<sup> This is a project done for an assignment in uni. </sup>

+## Features
+1. 3 Modules - Schedules, Classrooms and Subjects, Resources